-Dismissal Students who are not picked up by 3:30 pm (2:15 on early release Wednesdays, 12:30 on half-day dismissal) will be escorted to the Dean of Students office, located in the K-4 Archway building, where parents will be contacted by phone.
-When late for pick-up, parents will be required to park, enter the Archway building lobby to sign their children out, and go to the appropriate location within the K-4 building to pick up their students.
+Dismissal Students who are not picked up by 3:30 pm (2:00 on early release Wednesdays, 12:30 on half-day dismissal) will be escorted to the MPR kitchen, located in the K-4 Archway building, where parents will be contacted by phone.
+When late for pick-up, parents will be required to park, enter the north MPR doors to sign their children out, and go to the appropriate location within the K-4 building to pick up their students.
 We do understand that there are extenuating circumstances surrounding an occasional late pickup.
 However, we do not have the resources to watch children in these occasions.
-A \$1/minute charge will begin at 3:30 pm (2:15 pm on Wednesdays, 12:30 half-days).
+A \$1/minute charge will begin at 3:30 pm (2:00 pm on Wednesdays, 12:30 half-days).
 Parents will be charged and invoiced within 10 school days.
-If parents are unable to be reached and children are not picked up by 4:00 pm (2:45 pm on early release Wednesdays, 1:00 pm on half-days), the local police will be contacted and children will be placed in police custody to contact parents.
+If parents are unable to be reached and children are not picked up by 4:00 pm (2:30 pm on early release Wednesdays, 1:00 pm on half-days), the local police will be contacted and children will be placed in police custody to contact parents.